Security

 Architecture

-The application does not call home during normal monitoring.
+The application does not call home for telemetry or monitoring.
 The only production network dependency in the app is license validation for licensed product access.
-Monitoring, scoring, evidence capture, exports, and support bundles remain local-first.

 No telemetry or analytics